sebastianspicker/otherlight/README.md

 - Hygiene tests: file size budget (720 lines), `any` budget, no experimental imports

 ## Known Limits

+- The public-alpha browser matrix is Chromium, Firefox, and WebKit desktop plus tablet landscape and a 390px mobile smoke workflow.
+Browser binaries must be installed locally before the full Playwright matrix can run.
+- The committed real-system snapshot was fetched on 2026-02-19 and currently exceeds the 120-day freshness gate.
+Refresh it with `pnpm data:real-systems:refresh` before release validation; that command requires network access.
+- Automated semantic and reflow checks do not replace manual VoiceOver and NVDA walkthroughs.
+A manual screen-reader pass is still required before teaching-production use.
+- The phone layout keeps core workflows readable and operable; it is not a separate high-density Advanced-controls workflow.
+- The public alpha has no authentication, role model, permissions, backend, or persistent user data.
+Permission-denial testing is therefore not applicable.

 - The repo now has a separate bounded `scientific-browser` runtime contract in the V4 path, but it is not the default shipped UX contract and it is still an incomplete `S1` fail-closed foundation rather than a finished scientific mode.
 - Any existing `scientific` wording in rendering or didactics documents refers to presentation density or lesson/debug detail, not to a validated scientific execution mode.